 Whenever we talk about Japan people think of a super safe country, which is true.
 Still, crimes happen just like anywhere else.
 In this article we are going to talk about crime and theft rates in Japan.

-It is believed that 20% of Japanese people have been victims of some type of crime at some time in their lives.
+20% of the Japanese are believed to have been victims of some type of crime at some time in their lives.
 Be it a scam, price theft, bicycle theft, pervert attack, beatings and others.

 Homicide Rate in Japan

 The homicide rate in Japan is 0.8 per 100,000 people.
 That is, for every 117,000 people, one is killed in Japan.
-In a year about 1,200 people are killed in Japan, mostly by bladed weapons.
+In one year, about 1,200 people are killed in Japan, most of them by bladed weapons.

 In Japan, firearms are rare and practically extinct, so much so that few policemen have even used them, some do not even carry them.
 Less than 5 people are believed to be killed by firearms across the country.